Decorative background for title

 This is the first tier where I truly saw the benefit that combat logs could provide to your prog.
 I’ve had members in my past groups that were good at reading through a combat log but never to the extent that Aya can, it really opened my eyes to the capabilities provided by FF Logs and I can say as an absolute certainty that without Aya and his skill set our progression time would have taken longer.

-Which phase did you spend the most time on?
-And which was your favorite?
 If we’re talking about the amount of time between when we first saw a phase and when we cleared it, then we spent the most amount of time on the final phase.
 If we’re only including pulls that were actually spent on the phase itself, then Alt-Thordan took the longest.
 Death of the Heavens is a brutal mechanic with how much is going on and how easy it is to mess up.
 My personal favorite is the dragons phase.
 The aesthetics, the mechanics, and simply how it feels to be fighting these huge dragons felt amazing.

 I love mechanics that just look cool when you’re executing it, so ones like Dive from Grace and our Mirage Dive movements are my favorite.

-While it may not exactly fit the question, since ’s answer pretty much covers it all, I’ll include Nid-stinien.
+’s answer pretty much covers it all, I’ll include Nid-stinien.
 This was one of the mechanics that we spent the highest number of (fast) pulls trying to figure out, due to Dark Elusive Jump being bugged on the first day.
 Dark Elusive Jump had a chance to fire either forward or backwards, and since the tower graphic only flashes for a split second before firing, rendered the mechanic with an RNG chance to instantly wipe.
 The bug was obvious, since the tower was landing in positions that were geometrically impossible at any point if it was firing backwards, and we knew how it was supposed to work since Dark Spineshatter Dive (for the most part) worked correctly.
 Fun stuff!

 The last phase definitely felt the longest as it took a long time to get back there and there was a sense of worry as in “We’re on the final phase now!
 There must be other groups close to it as well and can clear any moment!
 We need to hurry!”.